Description

 The following configuration is the most commonly used:

-- First order: 3 second classic guitar
+- First order: 3 classical guitar seconds

-- Second order: 3 thirds electric guitar
+- Second order: 3 electric guitar thirds

-- Diablitos: 1 first (on c/side) and 1 second (on the side)
+- Diablitos: 1 first (per c/side) and 1 second (per c/side)

-VOLUMETRIC FEATURES
+VOLUMETRIC CHARACTERISTICS

-- Measurements: 100 x 5 x 30 cm (height, depth, width)
+- Dimensions: 100 x 5 x 30 cm (height, depth, width)

 - Weight: 2.4 Kg

 - Case: not included.
-Extra US$250.
+Extra cost of U$S 250.

 - Delivery time: 4 to 5 months approximately.

-HISTORY OF THE CHILEAN GUITARRÓN
+BRIEF HISTORY OF THE CHILEAN GUITARRÓN

-Source: https://funjdiaz.net/museo/ficha.cfm?id=117
+SOURCE: https://funjdiaz.net/museo/ficha.cfm?id=117

-SAMPLE AUDIO OF THE CHILEAN ELECTRIC GUITARRON
+SAMPLE AUDIO OF THE CHILEAN ELECTRIC GUITARRÓN

-LINKS AND ADDITIONAL INFORMATION ABOUT THE “CHILEAN GUITARRÓN”
+LINKS AND ADDITIONAL INFORMATION ABOUT THE “CHILEAN GUITARRÓN”.

 PDF: http://www.laguitarra-blog.com/wp-content/uploads/2012/08/Renacer-del-guitarron-chileno.pdf